 Health Affairs abstract submission guidelines and requirements, and answers to Frequently Asked Questions

-2. Your abstract should not exceed 500 words.
+1. Your abstract should not exceed the limit indicated in the specific request for abstracts that you are responding to—this is typically 500 words, but it may be shorter.
 This limit pertains only to the abstract text, not the title, author list, etc.

 3. The deadline for abstract submissions is 11:59 pm eastern time on the specific date mentioned as the deadline in the request for abstracts.
 No exceptions will be allowed, and abstracts submitted after this time will not be considered.

 4. You may use a "structured abstract" approach if that is appropriate, but this is not necessary.

 5. You must submit your abstract in the form provided in our submission system.
 We cannot accept files, attachments, etc., and we cannot accept e-mail submissions.

 6. We recommend that you not include references in the abstract submission.